General Sales and Delivery Conditions

 - The Parties undertake not to use confidential information for purposes other than for implementation of the objectives of the agreement known to both Parties.

 - The Seller reserves the right to make changes in these GSADC.

 - No additional oral provisions or no other written or electronic arrangements (via e-mail, fax, etc.) have been taken other than those mentioned in GSADC.
 Any amendments and supplements to the Agreement must be made in writing or in the electronic form (e-mail, fax, etc.), otherwise they are null and void.

-- The binding version of GSADC is published on the website of the Rubber Industry Manufacturer "STARGUM" Jan Stankiewicz with provision of the date from which it is valid.
+- The binding version of GSADC is published on the website of the STARGUM Stankiewicz Sp. j. with provision of the date from which it is valid.